Top 10 Best Parallel Clamps Reviews

 The Power Tech parallel clamps have been engineered to offer maximum clamping power at a right angle.
 This tool can be used for many carpentry tasks, and woodworking uses.
 These are ideal for someone requiring clamping of wood for general purpose, gluing up panels or tables, and other materials.

-- These parallel jaws use 3-3/4” throat distance for maximum pressure distribution.
+- These parallel jaws use a 3-3/4” throat distance for maximum pressure distribution.

 - It has a clamping power of 880 lbs. that makes your woodworking and other tasks more manageable.